PPS Number Ireland 2026: How to Apply (Appointment Required)

 • Part-time work (if legally allowed under visa conditions)

-• Grant applications (SUSI)
+• SUSI grant applications

-• Some college registrations
+• Some college registrations and library card schemes

 Self-employed

-• Business registration documents
+• Business registration documents (CRO certificate)

 • Proof of business address

-• Letter from accountant
+• Letter from your accountant

 Refugees and asylum seekers